siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

 ---
-title: Eleventy and Cloudinary images
+title: Optimize Images in Eleventy Using Cloudinary
+shortDescription: Set up responsive images in Eleventy using Cloudinary and Eleventy shortcodes
-description: Setting up responsive images in Eleventy using Cloudinary
+description: Learn the fundamentals behind responsive images and how to set them up in Eleventy using Cloudinary and Eleventy shortcodes
 date: 2020-12-11
-updated: 2021-03-30
+updated: 2021-07-16
 tags: ['Eleventy', 'Images', 'WebPerf', 'Jamstack']
 layout: layouts/post.njk
 tweetId: '1337612682275459073'